-As the Chair of the Lambeth Pension Board I would like to thank fellow Board members who have volunteered their time and energies towards the role, and for their ongoing support.
-I would also like to express my thanks to the Pensions Committee for their support and also to the Council's Officers, for their commitment and hard work, making particular mention of the extensive work undertaken for the Triennial Valuation.
+As the Chair of the Lambeth Pension Board I would like to thank my Board member colleagues who are committed to volunteering their time and energies towards the role.
+I would also like to express my thanks to the Pension Committee and the Council's Officers, for their commitment and hard work in maintaining all the administrative aspects of the Fund.

 Cllr.
-Jack Holborn
+Danial Adilypour